glacambre/firenvim/README.md

 - [Access your data for all websites](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions?as=u&utm_source=inproduct#w_access-your-data-for-all-websites): this is necessary in order to be able to append elements (= the neovim iframe) to the DOM.
 - [Exchange messages with programs other than Firefox](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions?as=u#w_exchange-messages-with-programs-other-than-firefox): this is necessary in order to be able to start neovim instances.
-- [Access recently closed tabs](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions?as=u#w_access-recently-closed-tabs): Firenvim needs the [sessions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/sessions) permission in order to be able to use [getTabValue](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/sessions/getTabValue) and [setTabValue](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/sessions/setTabValue), which are used to keep track of whether Firenvim should be disabled in a specific tab.
-- [Access browser tabs](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions?as=u#w_access-browser-tabs): This is required in order to find out what the currently active tab is (used in conjunction with getTabValue and setTabValue in order to set the disabled/enabled state).
+- [Access browser tabs](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions?as=u#w_access-browser-tabs): This is required in order to find out what the currently active tab is.

 # Configuring Firenvim